SubarnaCeligo/Backlog-Bugs/README.md

 - **Rerun only failed features**: Quickly rerun only the tests that failed in the previous run, saving time and resources.
 - **Retry failed tests on CI**: Automatically retry failed tests on Continuous Integration (CI) systems to minimize test flakyness.
 - **Page Object Model**: Utilize the Page Object Model design pattern to create maintainable and reusable test code.
-- **Visual regression tests**: Perform visual regression testing to catch UI discrepancies and ensure consistent user experiences.
+- **Visual regression tests**: Perform visual regression testing to catch UI discrepancies and ensures consistent user experiences.